 - In a separate bowl, whisk egg, egg yolk, vanilla, and melted chocolate togther; stir in sugar and flour.

-- Grease a 6" ramekin with coconut oil, then add half of the batter to it and place 1 tsp of caramel sauce in the center, and then top it off with the rest of the batter.
+- Grease a 6" ramekin with coconut oil, then add half of the batter to it and place 1 teaspoon of caramel sauce in the center, and then top it off with the rest of the batter.

 - Put the ramekin on a baking sheet and into the oven and bake for 16 minutes* or until edges are hardened and center is a bit soft.

 - Remove from oven and let them sit for at least 1 minute.

 - To remove: run a knife along the edges of the cake to loosen it.
 Pick up the ramekin in your one hand and put a plate against the chocolate cake side of the ramekin.
 Carefully turn the ramekin over onto the plate; the chocolate cake should come right out.

 - Serve with ice cream, drizzle extra caramel sauce overtop and enjoy!